PDC-support/benchmarks-procurement/benchmarks/VASP/README.md

 ### Allowed changes to input files

-POSCAR, POTCAR and KPOINTS files should not be changed.
+POSCAR, POTCAR and KPOINTS files must not be changed.
 In INCAR you are allowed to adjust the following settings:

 1. NSIM